Water Conservation Tips

 - Water at night, ideally between 9:00 p.m. and 6:00 a.m. - helps reduce evaporation and wind interference with sprinkler patterns

 - Mow lawn higher during very warm weather

 3 Questions for Calculating Lawn Watering Needs

 - What type of lawn do you have?

 - What is your sprinkler output?

 - How many minutes do you need to water your lawn?

 We want to show the region that using less water can be beautiful.
 We are proud to announce that we partnered with Western Municipal Water District and other sponsors to recognize water-efficient residential landscapes.
 Rancho California Water District customer, Jay Finnell, was a third place 2014 regional winner.

 This is a demonstration project at the Rainbow Canyon Homeowner's Association.
 They converted over 96,945 square feet of non-functional turf to low-watering California-friendly plants.
 The site incorporates public safety through sound water management by removing the potential for slipping due to over-watering and run-off.
-Click the link below to view the pictures and progress via the Rainbow Canyon Homeowner's Association Irrigation System Retrofit (PDF).
+View pictures and progress via the Rainbow Canyon Homeowner's Association Irrigation System Retrofit (PDF).